hrcorval/behavex/docs/README.md

 ### @AUTORETRY tag

-This tag can be used for flacky scenarios or when the testing infrastructure is not stable at all.
+This tag can be used for flaky scenarios or when the testing infrastructure is not stable at all.

 The @AUTORETRY tag can be applied to any scenario or feature, and it is used to automatically re-execute the test scenario when it fails.